Bifurcations and Intermittency in Coupled Dissipative Kicked Rotors: Single dissipative kicked rotor

 Inserting $\lambda=\pm 1 $, we obtain the bifurcation conditions for the fold and the period-doubling (PD) as

 The corresponding bifurcating points are therefore given by

 for the fold, and

 for the period-doubling.
-These branches are shown as dashed red and blue curves in Fig.\ref{fig-bifur} for a fixed $\gamma=0.8$.
+These branches are shown as dashed red and blue curves in Fig.\ref{fig-bifur} for a fixed $\gamma=0.8$ (see Appendix \ref{appA} for other $\gamma$ values).
 Notice that although the phase space is an infinite cylinder $(p, \theta) \in \mathbb{R}\times [-\pi, \pi]$, the red radial lines bound the rotor momentum; this radial region is narrowed down when the dissipation is enhanced, i.e., when $\gamma$ decreases, cf. Appendix \ref{appA}.
-The discrete $p=2n\pi$ branches somewhat resemble discrete energy levels of an atom, and as $K_0$ increases, more admissible levels appear.
+The discrete $p^*=2n\pi$ ($n \in \mathbb{Z}$) branches somewhat resemble discrete energy levels of an atom, and as $K_0$ increases, more admissible levels appear.
 When chaos appears, there is coexistence of main $n$-resonances and a (bounded) chaotic attractor.
-However, as $K_0$ increases the distance between the dashed blue and red curves decreases; there exist windows of $K_0$ that the chaotic attractor is the only attractor in the system, see also Sec.\ref{subsec-sr-chaos}.
+However, as $K_0$ increases the distance between the dashed blue and red curves decreases; there exist windows of $K_0$ for which the chaotic attractor is the only attractor in the system, see also Sec.\ref{subsec-sr-chaos}.

 Other branches of nontrivial periodic solutions ($m \neq 1$) also emerge in a fold bifurcation and, for larger values of $K_0$ undergo period doublings.
 These bifurcations can be found by numerical bifurcation analysis based on the continuation method mentioned in Sec.\ref{sec-intro}.